webix-hub/docs/data/api/renderstack_click_config.md

 	api/mouseevents_onitemclick_event.md
 @descr:

-The **click** property may have the function as value as well as the name of this fucntion.
+The **click** property may have the function as value as well as the name of this function.

 ~~~js
 { view:"button", value: "Submit", click:filter_tree}